-- Act as focal point for the Office Staff, ensure that work-plans are defined by all staff and are adhered to.
+- Act as focal point for the national staff, ensure that work-plans are defined by all staff and are adhered to.

-- Undertake regular team and office meetings and ensure that any issues are passed to the Project Output Manager.
+- Undertake regular team and office meetings and ensure that any issues are passed to the Project Manager / Coordinator.